Victoria of Many Faces: Light novel

-Written by Syuu, Victoria of Many Faces was originally serialized on the user-generated novel publishing website Shōsetsuka ni Narō from September 15 to November 8, 2021.
-A sequel series began serialization on April 28, 2022.
-It was later acquired by Media Factory who began publishing the series with illustrations by Nanna Fujimi under their MF Books light novel imprint on July 25, 2022.
-Later volume releases included illustrations by Komo Ushino (volume 3 onwards) with Fujimi credited for character design.
-Three volumes have been released as of January 25, 2024.
+Written by Syuu, Victoria of Many Faces was originally serialized on the user-generated novel publishing website Shōsetsuka ni Narō from September 15 to November 8, 2021, with a sequel series in serialization since April 28, 2022.
+The series was later acquired by Media Factory and is published with illustrations by Nanna Fujimi under their MF Books light novel imprint on July 25, 2022, with Volumes 3 and onward including illustrations by Komo Ushino with Fujimi credited for character design.
+Four volumes have been released as of June 25, 2026.

-During their panel at Sakura-Con 2024, Yen Press announced that they had licensed the series for English publication, with the first volume releasing in September 2024.
+During their panel at Sakura-Con 2024, Yen Press announced that they have licensed the series for English publication, with the first volume released in September 2024.